-The 1980s was an exciting time for genetics – and the ability to manipulate DNA sequences in bacteria – and this coincided with Professor Mahenthiralingam completing his university degree.
+The 1980s was an exciting time for genetics, and the ability to manipulate DNA sequences in bacteria.
+This coincided with Professor Mahenthiralingam completing his university degree.

 “Throughout my career, I’ve continued to be fascinated by – and apply – microbiology methods to multiple problems.
 Most recently this has expanded to using genomic techniques to understand the full DNA sequence of bacteria,” he says.

-Professor Mahenthiralingam has his own lab and is Director of Research for our School of Biosciences where he continues to research the microbiological problems – but also the benefits – of these bacteria.
+Professor Mahenthiralingam has his own lab and was Director of Research for our School of Biosciences, before recently becoming Head of School, where he continues to research the microbiological problems – but also the benefits – of these bacteria.

 Looking to the future

-One area of concern is that the move towards toiletries based on more natural products, using milder preservatives and fewer man-made chemicals, could be having the negative side effect of causing an upsurge in problematic bacterial contaminants.
+One area of concern is that the move towards toiletries based on more natural products, using milder preservatives and fewer man-made chemicals, could be causing an upsurge in problematic bacterial contaminants.
 This, coupled with a shift by manufacturers to using reusable packaging and home re-filling, could create problematic situations which need monitoring.

 His team’s latest ambitious project, a fellowship with researcher Dr Laura Ruston and Unilever, will look at the changing use of these preservatives in a group of emerging industrial contaminants known as enteric bacteria.

-These bacteria pose a huge global health risk as they become increasingly resistant to antibiotics, and the right preservatives are needed to prevent their growth in home, beauty and personal care products.
+These bacteria pose a huge global health risk as they become increasingly resistant to antibiotics.
+The right preservatives are needed to prevent their growth in home, beauty and personal care products.